.Benvenuti!The definitive site for Sicilian travel, history, arts, culture and more.

 Besides Catholic churches, are there other places of worship in Sicily?

-There are several Orthodox churches (not to be confused for Byzantine Catholic ones), two Anglican churches (in Palermo and Taormina), several mosques, and a few Pentecostal and Mormon congregations, as well as Waldensian parishes.
-You'll find these listed in the phone book or the city guide (Tutto Città) as chiese di altri culti.
-There are no synagogues in Sicily.
+There are several Orthodox churches (not to be confused with Byzantine Catholic ones), two Anglican churches (in Palermo and Taormina), several public mosques, and a few Pentecostal and Mormon congregations, as well as Waldensian parishes.
+You'll find these listed in the phone book or the city guide (Tutto Città) as chiese di altri culti and some have websites.
+There is a small synagogue in Siracusa.

 When's the best time to visit Sicily?